spencertipping/tau/doc/psi.md

 1. ψ GC follows dataflow dependency
 2. ψs' _only_ form of communication is through ξs
-3. All λs within a ψ are simultaneously deallocated when the ψ is destroyed
+3. All λs within a ψ are simultaneously terminated when the ψ is destroyed

 There are two types of ψs (implemented with C++ derived classes):